raffled/twitteRStorm/tutorial/tutorial.md

 install.packages("RColorBrewer")
 ```

-Unfortunately, the `sentiment` package and one of its dependencies has been archived, and I haven't found any other pre-trained polarity classifiers.
-To install them from the archive, use these lines (**be sure to run the lines appropriate for your OS**):
+Unfortunately, the `sentiment` package and one of its dependencies has been archived, and I haven't found any other pre-trained polarity classifiers that I like.
+To install them from the archive, use these lines (**be sure to run the lines appropriate for your OS**, since the archived binaries for `RStem` won't run on windows):

 ```r